-- Convolution operation: we slide (convolve) each filter across the width and height of the input volume and compute dot products between the entries of the filter (kernel) and the input at any position.
-As we slide the filter over the width and height of the input volume we will produce a 2-dimensional activation map that gives the responses of that filter at every spatial position. - dot product operation: elementwise multiplication of a filter w. corresponding input values, then summing them to generate one output value - Used to extract features for downstream tasks (classification or regression)
+- Convolution operation: we slide each filter (also called kernel) across the width and height of the input volume, and compute dot products between the entries of the filter and the input.
+As we slide the filter over the width and height of the input volume, we will produce a 2D activation map (also called feature map) that gives the responses of that filter at every spatial position. - Dot product: elementwise multiplication of a filter w. corresponding input values, then summing them to generate one output value - Used to extract features for downstream tasks (classification or regression)